rosanneandrea/corona-networks/data/README.txt

   -- Corona_edited.ph.epf is my edited version of the MSA with 21 genomes (where the location of a gap in the start codon of ORF3a was changed from A-TG to -ATG for a few taxa)
   -- Corona_edited.ph.epf.nex is the same but then in NEXUS format

+Annotation files
+  -- gene_annotations_all_sarscov2.txt contains the genes annotated for SARS-CoV-2 which were transferred to the MSA -- blocks_annotations_MSA.txt and gene_annotations_all_MSA.txt were used as breakpoint set input files

 Other
   -- Corona_distance_matrix.xlsx from Grimm and Morrison has distance matrix used to decide on taxon selections -- MSA_annotation_deleted_regions.txt (extracted from Corona_original_all.mafft.nex) was used to transfer annotations from SARS-CoV-2 (gene_annotations_all_sarscov2.txt) to the MSA (gene_annotations_all_MSA.txt)